lostintangent/gitdoc/README.md

 - `GitDoc > AI: Enabled` - Specifies whether to use AI to generate commit messages.
 This setting only applies when you have the Copilot extension installed and setup.

 - `GitDoc > AI: Model` - Specifies the AI model to use when generating commit messages.
 This setting only applies when `GitDoc > AI: Enabled` is set to `true`.
 Defaults to `gpt-4o`.

+- `GitDoc > AI: Custom Instructions` - Specifies custom instructions to use when generating commit messages (e.g. use conventional commit syntax, use emojis).
+This setting only applies when `GitDoc > AI: Enabled` is set to `true`."